 At the same time, the bank is aware of its role in the process of working toward a sustainable world through financing.
 It aims to play a relevant role in this, as society and stakeholder groups are demanding.

-BBVA received the banking industry’s silver award in the yearbook published by S&P, analyst for the Dow Jones Sustainability Index (DJSI) – the ranking in which the Group rose to the position of the second most sustainable bank in the world in 2020.
+BBVA received the banking industry’s gold award in the yearbook published by S&P, analyst for the Dow Jones Sustainability Index (DJSI) - the ranking in which the Group climbed to the top position for banks in such index.